Debuggingss/NanoLimbo/README.md

 Required software: JRE 11+

-The installation process is simple.
+The installation process is *almost* simple.

-1. Download the latest version of the program [**here**](https://github.com/Nan1t/NanoLimbo/releases).
+1. Build the jar.
 2. Put the jar file in the folder you want.
 3. Create a start script as you did for Bukkit or BungeeCord, with a command like this:
    `java -jar NanoLimbo-<version>.jar`